Adrenaline (Epinephrine) Autoinjectors Frequently Asked Questions

 Q 21: Are adrenaline autoinjectors available at a subsidised rate?

 In Australia, adrenaline autoinjectors are available on the Pharmaceutical Benefits Scheme (PBS) for patients diagnosed to be at high risk of anaphylaxis.
 The PBS listing as at 1 July 2010 is as follows: Authority approvals are limited to a maximum quantity of two adrenaline autoinjectors (EpiPens) at any one time.
 Repeat approvals for PBS subsidised devices will not be issued unless the device is about to expire or is used.

 In New Zealand adrenaline autoinjectors are not currently subsidised by Pharmac.

 Q 22: What documents do I require to take an adrenaline autoinjector in my airline flight hand luggage?

 ASCIA has developed a Travel Plan for people at risk of anaphylaxis which needs to be completed and signed by the individual's treating doctor and attached to the ASCIA Action Plan for Anaphylaxis.

 The patient support organisation Allergy & Anaphylaxis Australia, also has information on travelling with severe food allergies: www.allergyfacts.org.au

 It is prudent for individuals to carry their adrenaline autoinjector in a container which includes a pharmacy label (particularly if travelling in the USA).
 Individuals should notify their travel agent, insurer and airline of their allergy and the need to carry an adrenaline autoinjector, in case additional documentation or preparation is required.

 Further information about travelling with allergies including a checklist, is available from the ASCIA website: www.allergy.org.au/anaphylaxis

 Q 23: Are adrenaline autoinjectors available without a prescription?

 Yes.
 Adrenaline autoinjectors are available from pharmacies without a prescription at full retail price (not PBS subsidised).
-If they are purchased directly from pharmacies without a prescription individuals should request training from the pharmacist on how to use the adrenaline autoinjector.
+If they are purchased directly from pharmacies without a prescription, training from the pharmacist on how to use the adrenaline autoinjector should be requested.

 Q 24: Can an adrenaline autoinjector be purchased for general use (e.g. for inclusion in a first aid kit)?

-Some schools, early childhood education/care centres, workplaces and restaurants choose to purchase an adrenaline autoinjector for general use, which serves as a back-up for the adrenaline autoinjectors prescribed for individuals.
-These should not be used as a substitute for individuals at risk of anaphylaxis having their own prescribed adrenaline autoinjector/s.
+Some schools, early childhood education/care centres, workplaces and restaurants choose to purchase an adrenaline autoinjector for general use, which serves as a back-up for the adrenaline autoinjectors prescribed for an individual person.
+These should not be used as a substitute for a person at risk of anaphylaxis having their own prescribed adrenaline autoinjector/s.